CompSciFutures/APMonitor/README.md

 ap

+# Design Philosophy

+Once upon a time, I was well known in data center circles along Highway 101 in Silicon Valley for carrying in my back pocket a super lightweight pure C/libc cross-platform availability monitoring tool with no dependencies whatsoever called `APMonitor.c`.
+I'd graciously provide the source code to anyone who asked.

+This is a rebuild of that project with enhanced features, starting with a Python prototype.

+The design philosophy centers on simplicity and elegance: a single, unified source file containing the main execution flow for a 100% on-premises/LAN availability monitoring tool with guaranteed alerts and intelligent pacing.

+Key Features:

+- Multithreaded high-speed availability checking for PING and HTTP(S) resources
+- Integration with Site24x7/PagerDuty heartbeat monitoring for high-availability second-opinion and failover alerting
+- Integration with Slack and Pushover webhooks for notifications, plus standard email support
+- Smart notification pacing: rapid alerts initially, then gradually decreasing frequency for extended outages
+- Runs on everything from Raspberry Pi to enterprise systems
+- Thread-safe, reentrant, and easily modifiable
+- GPL 3.0 free open source always, so you know there are no backdoors

 # Recommended configuration for real-time environments

 To put APMonitor into near-realtime mode so that it checks resources multiple times per second, use these global settings: